Advanced Identity Cloud

 A script to configure a Message node dynamically.

-The script accesses the username from shared state data to set the message:
+The script assigns values to the required properties, accessing the username from shared state data to set the message:

 config = {